 Dircks Moving Services has joined Mayflower Transits’ The Right Move campaign to promote moving safety and alert everyone about rogue movers.
 In an effort to spread the word, Executive Vice-President Rick Dircks appeared on 12 News with Consumer Interest Reporter Dave Cherry to discuss safe moving practices.
-Here is the interview itself along with some key points:
+Here are some key points from the latest interview:

 • The two biggest rogue acts that disreputable movers try to pull are holding goods hostage for additional fees and taking a large deposit up front and never moving your items.
 The mover will quote them one price but then refuse to deliver the goods until the customer pays a much higher rate than was originally quoted.

 • The first questions you should ask a mover are: “how long have you been in business”, “do you have a local office” and “will you provide an in-home estimate?”
 The in-home estimate is important because transportation charges are based not only on the distance of the move, but also on the weight of the items being moved.
 For interstate moves, your mover is required to give you an in-home estimate.
 If your mover is not willing to do this, find another mover.